tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 "Second factory?
 No. No need.
 Why you go?" he said.

 "Yes, well, umm...
 Blane is away today but he told me it was very important.
-Dharbinder is busy as well." he knew it was bullshit.
+Jesminder is busy as well." he knew it was bullshit.

 "I need the code to the door Thang."